jdeath/Hubspace-Homeassistant/README.md

 you may already have the top two lines, just need to add the buttom two

 ### Fan Support
 If you have a fan, just add the name of the parent device from the hubspace app.
 Do not add the seperate names for the light and fan.
 This is just how it works.
+Users have said the autoscan works best, so do not use friendlyname or roomnames

 Since the fan is implimented as a light with a dimmer, you can use a template to make it appear as a fan.
 From a user:
 ```